In this article, we want to teach you to install and Configure Rootkit Hunter (rkhunter) in Linux.

 We run commands as a root user, if you are a non-root user be sure that you have sudo privileges.

-copy the link address of it, and put it in the following command:
+Navigate to the tmp directory, copy the link address of Rootkit Hunter, and put it in the following wget command:

-When you are finished with downloading the Rootkit hunter then start to install it.
+When you are finished downloading the Rootkit Hunter, then, you can start to install it.

-Run the following commands to install the Rootkit hunter:
+Run the following commands to install the Rootkit Hunter.
+Extract your downloaded file with the command below:

 tar -xvf rkhunter-1.4.6.tar.gz